 No spam or unwanted phone calls · No long forms · No fees, ever

 If you’ve been in an accident, your car might need to be in the repair shop for several days.
 Most automobile insurance policies don’t provide a temporary replacement while you await repairs unless you’ve purchased

 If you count on your vehicle to commute to work, transport kids to school, or for any other consistent transportation, rental reimbursement is probably a good idea.

 It’s relatively inexpensive as well, averaging around $35 to $60 annually for a basic rental.

 Towing and labor cost coverage

-Towing and labor cost coverage can pay for some of the common inconveniences you may encounter, such as spare tire installs, battery jump-starts, gas or oil delivery, lockout help, and towing.
+Towing and labor coverage can pay for some of the common inconveniences you may encounter, such as spare tire installs, battery jump-starts, gas or oil delivery, lockout help, and towing.

 There are usually limits to how many times you can use towing and labor cost coverage in a given time frame.